sjdonado/sentime/README.md

 ```

 ## Model preprocessing
+Go to model folder and follow the next steps:
 1. Setup
   - Install virtualenv `pip install virtualenv`
   - Create new virtual env `virtualenv .` and activate it `source bin/activate`